 LC Smith SxS Replacement Stock

 Machine rough inlet walnut example replacement stock for LC Smith SxS Shotguns.
 Available for 12, 16, and 20 gauges, regular frame, featherweight, field or trap style with either a flat or round knob pistol grip, and hammer round knob model.
+This is for the wood only no metal parts are included.

 Item is not finished as it may appear.
 It has only been rubbed down with mineral spirits to enhance the grain.
 Grain patterns will also vary from the examples.
 Read more below in the description >